datahub-project/datahub/docs/debugging.md

 2020-02-06 09:20:54.870:INFO:oejs.Server:main: Started @18807ms
 ```

-For `datahub-frontend`, you should a log similar to this at the end of the initialization:
+For `datahub-frontend`, you should see a log similar to this at the end of the initialization:
 ```
 09:20:22 [main] INFO  play.core.server.AkkaHttpServer - Listening for HTTP on /0.0.0.0:9001
 ```